Messerschmitt Bf 110 operational history: Eastern Front

 In the role of ground support, and flown by seasoned pilots, the Bf 110 (particularly the version F-4) was lethal.
-For example, during Operation Blau, on 3 July 1942 the Gruppenkommandeur of I./ZG 1, Hauptmann Wolfgang Schenk and his three wingmen repeatedly attacked a column of 50 Soviet vehicles, destroying 30 of them.
+For example, during Operation Blau, on 3 July 1942 the Gruppenkommandeur of I./ZG 1, Hauptmann Wolfgang Schenck and his three wingmen repeatedly attacked a column of 50 Soviet vehicles, destroying 30 of them.
 Schenk was to achieve 18 aerial victory credits on the Zerstorer, and was awarded with Eichenlaub (Oak Leaves) for the Knight's Cross on 30 October 1942.
 One of his deputies, Leutnant Rudolf Scheffel, was awarded the Ritterkreuz (Knight's Cross of the Iron Cross) a day earlier for scoring five aerial victories and destroying 50 Soviet tanks during Operation Blau.

 As long as the brunt of air opposition in that front consisted of slow and outclassed Polikarpov I-153, I-15bis and I-16 fighters, and the tactics and training of the Soviet pilots were inferior to those of the German airmen, the Bf 110 could still more than hold its own in the skies of the East.
 But the mid to fall of 1942 meant the end of that era, and the losses began to mount very quickly.
-A couple of examples show the increasing toll taken by the Bf 110 in the hands of the Soviet airmen:
+A couple of examples show the increasing toll taken by the Bf 110 at the hands of the Soviet airmen: